Python DataFrame API reference

 The input text column name or a column expression.

-A DataFrame with the following columns added:
+A DataFrame with the following columns appended, which contain the sentiment analysis result:

 • score (DOUBLE): The sentiment analysis score, ranging from -1.0 to 1.0.